harbingerofme/intro-coding-challenges/Bulls and Cows Pt1/Readme.md

 ## Goal

 Implement a version of bulls and cows for 1 person.
-The game is palyed with a fixed secret number of 4 digits.
+The game is played with a fixed secret number of 4 digits.

 ## Input